Marble Hill, Manhattan: Connection to the Bronx

-Marble Hill remained an island for years until it was physically connected to the Bronx in 1913, when the old Spuyten Duyvil Creek was filled in with rocks that were removed to build Grand Central Terminal in central Manhattan.
+Marble Hill remained an island until 1913, when it was physically connected to the Bronx.
+At that time, the old Spuyten Duyvil Creek was filled in with rocks that were removed to build Grand Central Terminal in central Manhattan.
 Both the King's and Dyckman Free Bridges were covered over with landfill.
 The bridge carrying Broadway over the former alignment of the creek at 230th Street was destroyed in the late 1920s.
-At 210 West 230th Street, at the southwest corner with Broadway, is a plaque designating the area as the site of the King's Bridge.
-The site of the Dyckman Free Bridge is located on the grounds of today's Marble Hill Houses.
+At 210 West 230th Street (at the southwest corner with Broadway) is a plaque designating the area as the site of the King's Bridge.
+The site of the Dyckman Free Bridge is located on the grounds of the Marble Hill Houses.

 On January 1, 1914, following passage of an act of the New York State Legislature, Bronx County was created, but Marble Hill remained part of New York County.

+Geography

+Marble Hill is the northernmost neighborhood in the borough of Manhattan.
+The neighborhood is part of the borough of Manhattan and was once the northernmost tip of the island of Manhattan.
+Because of the rerouting of the Spuyten Duyvil Creek from the northern to the southern boundary of Marble Hill in the 19th and early 20th centuries, it is no longer part of the island of Manhattan.
+Rather, it is physically connected to the borough of the Bronx.
+The neighborhood is bordered by Johnson Avenue on the west, by 230th Street on the north, by Broadway on the east, and by Spuyten Duyvil Creek to the south.

+Marble Hill gained its name from the Inwood marble deposits discovered underneath the neighborhood.